memories embed desires

 Latent Imaging and Imagining is part of an autoethnographic artistic research project exploring chrononormativity (the social expectation that life should follow a normative timeline) from a nonconforming and subversive perspective.
 The work asks how one might access and re-imagine childhood memories through a careful and queer approach.

 The photo series is based on the artist’s own childhood photographs.
-These images were altered using a publicly available AI out-painting tool to selectively re-imagine male-coded aspects of the artist’s appearance.
+These images were altered using a commercial generative out-painting tool to selectively re-imagine male-coded aspects of the artist’s appearance.
 Some images were generated using only the simple prompt “girl”, while others required more specific prompts, such as “a girl with brown hair holding a bunny.”
-The resulting AI-generated variations—or “latent images”—were then printed on Polaroid film.
+The resulting generated variations—or “latent images”—were then printed on Polaroid film.

 This work is rooted in an instance of trans(-feminine) temporality, in which transness and processes of transitioning have enabled and positioned the artist outside a chrononormative biography and life schedule, where from a normative viewpoint childhood, adolescence and adulthood stand in temporally discontinuous relation towards each other: A friction that enables one to explore modes of becoming an embodiment of alternative spatiality and temporality, not determined by the constraints and implications of cis-heteronormativity and the gender binary.
 Besides the resulting joy, euphoria and pleasure though, this friction also causes certain stresses and dysphoria, such as the felt “loss” or inability of having been experiencing girlhood.
-Latent Imaging and Imagining as a methodology therefore attempts to care for this situation by layering generated imaginative imagery as latent versions of the artist's childhood photos and memories, thus balancing and negotiating degrees of maintenance, disruption and repair.
+Latent Imaging and Imagining sits right at the crack of this situation.
+By playfully layering generated imaginative imagery as latent versions of the artist's childhood photos and memories, the work is trying to balance and negotiate degrees of maintenance, disruption and repair: How can I can I revisit and reimagine the visual archive of my childhood, without falling into a personal revisionism that would just plainly overwrite the past with the present's agenda?
+What responsibilities emerge when messing with memory, given that memory is never purely individual, but always shared?
+And what nonconforming notions of authenticity may be the result, if the image is not thought of as an objective record of the past, but instead establishes a set of relationships from present towards a factual past that may involve many speculative pasts?

 Latency